 Course Title: French I

+Grade: 9

-Texts Used: Français 101, Carrasco and Zahedi, Libre Texts Open Resource Textbook d Parrish))
+Texts Used: Français 101, Carrasco and Zahedi, LibreTexts Open Resource Textbook

-(https://human.libretexts.org/Bookshelves/Languages/French/French OER 1 (Carrasco Zahedi an
+(https://human.libretexts.org/Bookshelves/Languages/French/French_OER_1(Carrasco_Zahedi_an

+d_Parrish))

 French I is the first course in the 4-year foreign language sequence.
 It is a continuation of French 8 and covers Chapters 2-5 in Français 101.
 Students will practice the four basic skills of reading, writing, listening and speaking and will gain foundational knowledge critical to future success with the French language.
 The course also fosters a knowledge of and appreciation for the cultures of France and French-speaking countries.